02 27 Newsflashes from the Persecuted Church

-Wisdom and courage for the government to take the necessary action against Boko Haram.
-The attacks on schools are on the increase in Yobe, Adamawa and Borno states by the members of Boko Haram.
+Wisdom and courage for the government to take the necessary action against an extremist group that is located primarily in Northern Nigeria.
+The attacks on schools are on the increase in Yobe, Adamawa and Borno states by the members of an extremist group that is located primarily in Northern Nigeria.
 In spite of the presence of the security in some parts of the states, these attacks continue unabated.

 Pray for the brave but shaken church in Yobe.
-Open Doors had only recently visited Damaturu and witnessed widespread destruction from the continuing Boko Haram insurgency.
+Open Doors had only recently visited Damaturu and witnessed widespread destruction from the continuing an extremist group that is located primarily in Northern Nigeria insurgency.
 This instability is adversely affecting the church.
 Seeing the huge number of casualties among Christians in the persistent attacks, many have opted to leave.
 This exodus is eroding the church.